 More information about other IEEE RAS standards efforts can be found at https://www.ieee-ras.org/industry-government/standards/ or by contacting the IEEE RAS Associate Vice President of Standardization, Craig Schlenoff, at firstname.lastname@example.org.

 FOR OUTSTANDING ACHIEVEMENTS IN COMMERCIALIZING INNOVATIVE ROBOTICS AND AUTOMATION TECHNOLOGY

 The purpose of this award is to highlight and honor the achievements of the inventors with value creating ideas and entrepreneurs who propel those ideas into world-class products.
 This is a key element to the continuing success of robotics and automation today.
 Active infusion of innovation and entrepreneurship into technological advancement is regarded critical at this juncture to strengthen a healthy balance between research and practice as well as a healthy growth of industrial and commercial sectors in robotics and automation.

-Applications should describe the original work that has been translated into a commercial success.
-The application must include statements regarding:
+Applications should describe the original work that already has been translated into a commercial success (which can be bought or ordered).
+The application must include

 Applications should not exceed a maximum length of 5 pages.
 Product descriptions and public relation material will not be accepted as an application.
 References and links to online material are permitted.

 The IEEE 7007 Ontologies for Ethically Driven Robotics and Automation Working Group (IEEE 7007 WG) has been selected as a recipient of the IEEE SA Emerging Technology Award “For developing an innovative ontological standard on the ethics of artificial intelligence.”